pulimeng/eToxPred/README.md

 If you find this tool is useful to you, please cite this paper:

-Limeng Pu, Misagh Naderi, Tairan Liu, Hsiao-Chun Wu, Supratik Mukhopadhyay, and Michal Brylinski. "eToxPred: A Machine Learning-Based Approach to Estimate the Toxicity of Drug Candidates."
+Pu, L., Naderi, M., Liu, T. et al. eToxPred: a machine learning-based approach to estimate the toxicity of drug candidates.
+BMC Pharmacol Toxicol 20, 2 (2019). https://doi.org/10.1186/s40360-018-0282-6

 # Prerequisites:
 1. Python 3.7.*